 The best way to avoid having your caravan stolen or broken into is by properly preparing yourself with a variety of caravan security equipment.
-While every camper has a security setup that they prefer, we consider these four pieces of prevention equipement to be the most important:
+While every camper has a security setup that they prefer, we consider these pieces of prevention equipment to be the most important:

 Witi Anti Theft System: